Swmarakis/microTCP/README.txt

 Giorgos Somarakis
 csd4797

-HY-335a Project Phase A
+HY-335a Project

-To run the MicroTCP-MASTER
+To run the MicroTCP

 mkdir build
 cd build
 cmake ..
 make

-and you are ready to run the compiled files 'server.c' for the server side and the 'client.c' for the client side.
+You are ready to run the compiled files 'server.c' for the server side and the 'client.c' for the client side.

 phase A is complete